FreeMasen/tokio-actor-presentation/src/chapter_010.md

 $web-only$

-Because both the task that calls `get` and the task that calls `insert` both need a reference to this shared database the compiler is complaining that we need somehting to synchronize the insert and get operations.
+Because the task that calls `get` and the task that calls `insert` both need a reference to this shared database the compiler is complaining that we need somehting to synchronize the insert and get operations.